miakepia/portfolio/pages/work.md

    <h2><span class="gov-logo">GOV.UK</span>Case studies</h2>
    <h3 id="project-1"><a href="/template">A simpler, clearer GOV.UK</a></h3>

-    We wanted to make GOV.UK better for users, but this was difficult: inconsistent designs and more than 100 templates made iterating at scale impossible.

-    My team consolidated 140 unique page templates, improving their design and accessibility.
-These fixes made the site easier to use and to work on.
+    Rationalising and improving the GOV.UK front-end, making it easier to work on and better to use.

-   <h3 id="project-2"><a href="/taxonomy">Improving users journeys</a></h3>
+   <h3 id="project-2"><a href="/taxonomy">Improving user journeys</a></h3>

-    A reduced number of templates paved the way for us to make more foundational improvements.
-My team rationalised the IA and implemented machine generated related links across all content.
+    Working with the IA and machine learning to automatically deploy links across thousands of pages.

    <h3 id="project-3"><a href="/content-types">Exploring GOV.UK as a system</a></h3>

-    The team created a new, overarching taxonomy to sit across the different parts of the site, allowing us to unify and serve all content in one place.
+    Investigations into how we could holistically improve the GOV.UK system for both end-users and teams.

 </div>
 </div>